zeek/zeek/frameworks/file-analysis.rst

    file_hash, FakNcS1Jfe01uljb3, md5, 397168fd09991a0e712254df7bc639ac

-Some file analyzers might have tunable parameters that need to be specified in the call to :bro:see:`Files::add_analyzer`:
+Some file analyzers might have tunable parameters that need to be specified in the call to :zeek:see:`Files::add_analyzer`:

 .. sourcecode:: bro